Effects of footwear on back pain

 Footwear can have a much larger effect on back health than many people realize.
-This is particularly true for people who must stand for long periods of time on a regular basis (retail clerks, for example), but even a short amount of time in the wrong shoes can cause stress and pain to your vertebrae and the soft tissues that support them.
+This is particularly true for people who must stand for long periods of time on a regular basis, retail workers or nurses, for example, but even a short amount of time in the wrong shoes can cause stress and pain to your vertebrae and the soft tissues that support them.

 Why does footwear affect back pain?